leaf-ai/studio-go-runner/README.md

 # Running go runner  (Standalone)

 The go runner has been designed to be adaptive to run in any type of deployment environment, cloud, on-premise for in VM infrastructure.
-The following sections describe some reference deploymebnt styles that are being used on a regular basis.
+The following sections describe some reference deployment styles that are being used on a regular basis.
 If you wish for a different deployment model please talk with a Sentient staff member for guidence.

 ## Non containerized deployments